-Lisa McCormack was selected as Teacher of the Year.
-Mrs. McCormack has been a member of the staff of the Brooklyn Middle School since 2005.
+Lori-Ann Gibb was selected as 2016 Teacher of the Year.
+Mrs. Gibb has been a member of the staff of the Brooklyn Public Schools since 1989.
 The Brooklyn School has a long history of outstanding and dedicated teachers.
-Listed below are Brooklyn staff members who have received this honor since the Connecticut Teacher of the Year Program began in 1985:
+Listed below are Brooklyn staff member who have received this honor since the Connecticut teacher of the Year Program began in 1985: